How Does a Spousal IRA Work?

 It’s important to note that just because you cannot take a tax deduction for the traditional IRA contribution, it does not mean you cannot make a contribution.
 You can make a non-deductible IRA contribution to your traditional IRA account by making your normal annual contributions, filling out Form 8606, and sending it in with your tax return.
 Please discuss this with your accountant to capture non-deductible IRA contributions correctly.

-In this case, you may wish to consider the Backdoor Roth IRA for nondeductible contributions, as Spousal IRAs are eligible for backdoor Roth conversions.
-Please see our guide that extensively covers backdoor Roth conversions for more information on this transaction, its benefits, and how to execute the strategy.
+In this case, you may wish to consider the Backdoor Roth IRA for nondeductible contributions, as Spousal IRAs are eligible for Backdoor Roth conversions.

 Need Some Help?